Deloitte: Financial advisory

-Risk advisory

-Risk advisory provides offerings in enterprise risk management, information security and privacy, data quality and integrity, strategic & reputation risk, regulatory risk, project risk and cyber risk, and business continuity management and sustainability.

-Deloitte also offers authentication of valuable items.
-Since 2001, Major League Baseball has contracted them to authenticate signed baseball memorabilia to prevent fraud.

 Tax and legal

-Tax and legal helps clients increase their net asset value, undertake the transfer pricing and international tax activities of multinational companies, minimize their tax liabilities, implement tax computer systems, and provides advisory of tax implications of various business decisions.
+Tax and legal helps clients increase their net asset value, undertake the transfer pricing and international tax activities of multinational companies, minimize their tax liabilities, and implement tax computer systems.
+It also provides advice on the tax implications of various business decisions.

 In November 2013, the international development charity ActionAid accused Deloitte of advising large businesses on how they could use Mauritius to avoid potentially hundreds of millions of dollars of tax in some of the poorest countries in Africa.
-Deloitte responded by saying that, in the absence of the double-taxation treaties, they advise their clients to avail themselves of arrangements that could result in less taxes being paid to the countries in question.
+Deloitte responded by saying that, in the absence of double-taxation treaties, they advise their clients to avail themselves of arrangements that could result in less taxes being paid to the countries in question.
 Deloitte also said it was wrong to say it is tax avoidance to make use of provisions in double tax treaties and that without such treaties investment might be reduced.

 GovLab

-GovLab is the internal think tank of Deloitte Consulting LLP's Federal Government consulting practice, focused on innovation and government reform.
+GovLab is the internal think tank of Deloitte Consulting LLP's US federal government consulting practice, focused on innovation and government reform.
 Created in 2010, GovLab is based at New York University in New York, New York, and typically undertakes eight or nine research topics per year, focusing on how future trends, technologies, and business models will affect government.

 Offices

-Deloitte operates across the world in more than 700 locations.
+Deloitte operates across the world in more than 700 locations and over 150 countries, with nearly 470,000 employees as of 2025.

 Operations in India

 In the late 1990s, Deloitte commenced operations in India, at the same time as another large auditing firm KPMG.
 In India, ICAI regulations do not permit foreign firms to carry out audits in India.
 Hence Deloitte carries out audits in India under the name of C.C.Chokshi & Co., an existing auditing firm that it arranged an agreement with in 1998.
-In 1992, after India was forced to liberalise under one of the conditions of the world bank and IMF sponsored bail out, Deloitte was granted a license to operate in India.
+In 1992, after India was forced to liberalise under one of the conditions of the World Bank and IMF sponsored bail out, Deloitte was granted a license to operate in India.
 In 2004, A. F. Ferguson & Co., which has been in India for 110 years, joined Deloitte, following CC Chokshi & Company, Fraser & Ross, PC Hansotia & Company and SB Billimoria & Company.

 In India, Deloitte has two entities: Deloitte India and Deloitte US-India (USI), which is a region within the Deloitte US organization.
 Deloitte India caters to clients within India, while Deloitte USI is an entity of Deloitte US that is geographically located in India and caters to clients of the US member firm.